fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/export-time-series-charts.md

 ## Implementation

-In this tutorial, we will be rendering following chart:
+In this tutorial, we will be exporting following chart:

+{% embed_ftChart single-series-line %}

 Source code of this chart is as follows:
 ```javascript
 Promise.all([
    loadData('https://s3.eu-central-1.amazonaws.com/fusion.store/ft/data/line-chart-with-time-axis-data.json'),